SFDO-Tooling/CumulusCI/docs/robot.md

     keywords that present a complex set of instructions in a human-readable language.
 The result?
-Test cases that all project stakeholders can easily understand, such as a product manager, scrum master, documentation teams, and so on\--not just the test authors.
+Test cases that all project stakeholders can easily understand, such as a product manager, scrum master, documentation teams, and so on-not just the test authors.
     In the previous example, `Salesforce Insert`, `Salesforce Get` and `Should be equal` are all keywords.
 -   Keyword libraries: Robot organizes keywords into libraries, which